 - Write content in a way that makes the target audience do something.
-Make it actionable, driving them to a desired behavior.
-Think about title and content to ensure it will be perceived accurately by the user
+Make it actionable, driving them to your desired behavior.
+Think critically about title and content to ensure it will be perceived accurately by the user

-- Baby steps.
+- Provide targetted users baby steps.
 Focus on Level 1 Thinking

 - Call to action.
-(Give users a clear visual cue where to tap/click)
+(Give users a clear visual cue about where to tap/click)

 - Messages should be short (Twitter, character limit)